 How do I apply to be a CCV?

-You will be able to apply online at Concordia2019.org between November 1, 2017 and February 28, 2019.
-Applicants will be notified by March 15, 2019 if they have been selected to serve as a CCV.
+You will be able to apply online at Watermarked2020.org between November 1, 2019 and February 29, 2020.
+Look for the link on the righthand side of the page.
+Applicants will be notified by March 15, 2020 if they have been selected to serve as a CCV.

 Should I still register with my church’s Group?

 If your church is sending a Group to the Conference, you should register with your Group as well as complete the CCV application so that you are certain to get into the Conference, should it fill.
 If you are selected as a CCV, your Registration will then be processed separately from your Group.
 You will also be assigned housing in a separate staff area.